If you have purchased "off the plan," and are nearing completion of construction ("settlement "),here are the steps you should take.

 BANK VALUATION.

-Bank valuation is not an exact science, and unfortunately it is a fact of life (for reasons too detailed to go into here) that identical properties next to each other, both purchased off the plan at the same time for the same price, could have different valuations placed upon them by 2 different balk valuers.
+Bank valuation is not an exact science, and unfortunately it is a fact of life (for reasons too detailed to go into here) that identical properties next to each other, both purchased off the plan at the same time for the same price, could have up to 7% different valuations placed upon them by 2 different bank valuers, even from the same bank.

-Bank Valuers are super conservative, and will seldom, if ever, valuer a property on completion at a higher price than was paid off the plan, irrespective of market conditions).
+Bank Valuers are super conservative, and will seldom, if ever, value a property on completion at a higher price than was paid irrespective of market conditions, for again very complicated reasons including indemnity insurance.

-So it is always wise to prepare yourself for the unfortunate situation of a valuation coming in at up to 5% lower than expected, meaning you will need further funds at the last moment.
+So it is always wise to prepare yourself for the unfortunate situation of a valuation coming in lower than expected, meaning you will need further funds at the last moment.

 We always recommend buyers try to ensure they have at least a 5% cash “buffer” to cover themselves for this issue.